 Watering and Feeding

-As a marginal aquatic plant, blue flag is quite comfortable in conditions similar to the sedge and wet meadows it came from.
-High soil moisture or humidity allow the plant to grow in less swampy environments.
+As a marginal aquatic plant, the blue flag is quite comfortable in conditions similar to the sedge and wet meadows it came from.
+High soil moisture or humidity allows the plant to grow in less swampy environments.

 As part of a water feature, it can stand in water as deep as 6” inches.
 Be sure to place mulch around the plant to keep the soil moist when growing away from water.